 - Develop relational skills.

-- Student will gain an understanding of the scientific basis for practice:
+- Gain an understanding of the scientific basis for practice.

 - Apply scientific thinking to practice.

-- Student will develop a multicultural competence and social justice orientation:
+- Develop a multicultural competence and social justice orientation.

 - Develop skill in application of knowledge of self, culture, and context to clinical work.

 Faculty: Professors Quintana (Chair), Hoyt, Gloria, and Thompson; Associate Professors Budge and Wright; Assistant Professors Frost and Goldberg; Faculty Associate Lotta; Clinical Associate Professor Graham; Clinical Assistant Professors Ramírez Stege and Her